 1. Sony WH-1000XM3 Headphones Review

-The new generation of wireless headphones offered by Sony offers better noise cancellation.
-We are talking about Sony 1000X, which promises to cancel outside noise at a magnificent level.
+The new generation of wireless headphones offered by Sony better noise cancellation.
+We are talking about Sony 1000XM3, which promises to cancel outside noise at a magnificent level.
 Also, it provides undoubtedly excellent comfort, which, for many demanding users, with these headphones, Sony has been able to overcome Bose.
 But recently Sony release more effective headphones WH-1000XM4, I think the overall xm3 is good but xm4 is best because of its power full ANC feature.

 Also, the Sony WH-1000XM3 although they are wireless headphones, you can use them with cable.
 In addition, you can use them in passive mode (with the unit of amplification, noise cancellation, and equalization off).
 You will notice that its earmuffs completely surround the ears which help to cancel noise as well.
 Another interesting feature is that it has USB-C connectivity (the previous model, had a Micro-USB port), which helps to reduce the battery recharge time.
 Your headphones will be full in just one hour.